PeterHickman/Legion/README.md

 This time I have gone for the simplest solution

+## TL;DR

+Legion is a tool that allows a simple scripting language (with a mini templating system) to run over SSH to a target system.
+The scripting language can issue commands, copy files from the host to the target and upload and execute stored scripts.
+I use it to automate the configuration of servers.
+It probably has other uses and there are certainly a million and one other (better) tools that do the same thing

 ## Prerequisites

 ### ssh is installed and running on the target machine